JohannesDeml/Unity-Net-Core-Networking-Sockets/README.md

 ## TODO

 * Split messages back into the sent chunks
-* Repeating Asnyc sending results in some packages not being sent for UDP
+* Fix bug: Repeated asnyc sending results in some packages not being sent for UDP
 * Support Websockets